sgothel/direct_bt/README.md

 1/7 tests using at least one not well working BT5 adapter may timeout and hence fail.
 The following issues are known and are under investigation:
-- *BlueZ* is not sending us all new key information
+- *BlueZ* is not sending us all new key information under legacy security (SC 0)
   - This is mitigated by *BTAdapter*'s *smp_watchdog*, leading to a retrial visible as *SMP Timeout*

 ### Cross Build